 |If you price it too high||You will get little interest.
 That’ll make you drop the price, and you will sell at the market price.|

-Real estate brokers in Georgia typically create a Comparative Market Analysis (CMA) to determine what’s an ideal listing price for a property.
+Top real estate brokers in Georgia typically create a Comparative Market Analysis (CMA) to determine what’s an ideal listing price for a property.
 With Zillow and Redfin, you can easily create your own CMA and understand how selling a home in Georgia works.

 » How to Price Your Home for Sale: Learn to Price Your Home Competitively with Houzeo